-- 20 minutes of active prep time.
+- 5 simple ingredients and 20 minutes of active prep time.

 - Uses a precise amount of pine nuts so that none go to waste.

-- Almond Paste - You must use almond paste to make Pignoli Cookies and not marzipan or anything labeled otherwise.
+- Almond Paste - The best, most authentic pignoli cookies are made with almond paste and not marzipan or anything else.
 I recommend Solo brand.

 1. Crumble the almond paste into a food processor and pulse until it's the texture of sand.